Chris Minns

-Christopher John Minns (born 17 September 1979) is an Australian politician who is the leader of the NSW Labor Party.
-He was elected to the New South Wales Legislative Assembly as the member for Kogarah for the Labor Party at the 2015 New South Wales state election.
-Minns was previously a Labor Party official, a ministerial adviser, a firefighter and at a youth mental health charity.
-He has served as a Shadow Minister in the opposition frontbench.
+Christopher John Minns (born 17 September 1979) is an Australian politician serving as the 47th and current premier of New South Wales since March 2023.
+He has been the leader of the New South Wales branch of the Australian Labor Party (ALP) since 2021 and a member of the New South Wales Legislative Assembly (MLA) for the district of Kogarah since 2015.
+He was previously the deputy mayor of Hurstville from 2007 to 2008.

+Minns was first elected at the 2015 New South Wales state election, and was elected unopposed as leader of the Labor Party in the leadership election of June 2021, following the resignation of Jodi McKay.
+He led the party to victory at the 2023 state election.

+Minns' actions have been viewed as moving the traditionally centre-left NSW State Labor party towards the right, resulting in the party's big-tentification by expanding its supporter base to historically non-Labor voters.
+Civil society organisations, such as the Human Rights Law Centre, Australian Democracy Network and NSW Council for Civil Liberties, have raised allegations of purported democratic backsliding from some of his government's policies.

 Early and personal life

-The son of a school principal, Minns was raised in the St George region of Sydney, where he studied at Marist College Kogarah.
-He holds an undergraduate degree from the University of New England in Armidale and attended Princeton University in the United States where he was awarded a Masters in Public Policy (2012–13).
+Minns was raised in the St George region of Sydney in the suburb of Penshurst.
+He studied at Marist College Kogarah.
+He holds a Bachelor of Arts from the University of New England in Armidale and attended Princeton University in the United States where he was awarded a Masters in Public Policy (2012–13).

 Minns is married and has three sons with his wife Anna.
-Upon his return from Princeton, while his wife pursued her own business opportunities, Minns became the carer of his sons before nominating for Parliament.
+Upon his return from Princeton, while his wife pursued her own business opportunities Minns became the carer of his sons before nominating for parliament.

-Minns has previously worked in the charity sector for a youth mental health charity, as a firefighter, as an advisor in the NSW Government and as the Assistant Secretary of the NSW Labor Party.
-Minns was first elected to office in 2004 as a Penshurst Ward councillor of the Hurstville City Council, and was elected for a term as deputy mayor in 2007–2008.
+Minns has previously worked in the charity sector for a youth mental health charity, as a firefighter, as an advisor in the NSW government and as the assistant secretary of the NSW Labor Party.

-He joined the Australian Labor Party in 1998 when he was 18 years old and was elected as the Member for Kogarah in 2015.
+He joined the Australian Labor Party in 1998 when he was 18 years old and was elected as the member for Kogarah in 2015.

+Minns is a supporter of NRL club the Canterbury-Bankstown Bulldogs.

+Minns' father, John, died on the 1 May 2024 after suffering a heart attack.
+In Minns' inaugural speech, he spoke about his love for his father, and thanked him for bringing Minns into the "Labor tribe".